Basal shoot: In botany and ecology

 The root sprout is a form of dispersal vector that allows plants to spread to habitats that favor their survival and growth.
 Some species, such as poplars and blackthorn, produce root sprouts that can spread rapidly, and they can form thick mats of roots that can reclaim areas that have been cleared of vegetation by logging, erosion, pasturing.
+The giant aspen, "Pando" is a dramatic example.
 These plants could be considered invasive, but they are cultivated or permitted to grow to stabilize soils and even to then be naturally replaced by non-pioneer species in locations as such those that have been developed for public works and along channels of waterways that may flood and reservoirs.
 These plants form shaded areas wherein new species may grow and gradually replace them.

 Stolons are stems that grow on the surface of the soil or immediately below it and form adventitious roots at their nodes, and new clonal plants from the buds.
 Not all horizontal plant stems are stolons.
 Plants with stolons are described as "stoloniferous".
-Stolons, especially those above the surface of the soil are often denominated "runners".
+Stolons, especially those above the surface of the soil are often called "runners".
 Rhizomes, in contrast, are root-like stems that may either grow horizontally on the surface of the soil or in other orientations underground.

 In horticulture

 Root sprouts and basal shoots can be used to propagate woody plants.
 Root sprouts can be dug or severed with some of the roots still attached.
-As for basal shoots, stool beds involve cutting a juvenile plant proximate to the surface of the soil and heaping soil over the cut so that basal shoots will form adventitious roots and later can be severed to form multiple, rooted, new plants.
+As for basal shoots, stool beds involve cutting a juvenile plant near the surface of the soil and heaping soil over the cut so that basal shoots will form adventitious roots and later can be severed to form multiple, rooted, new plants.
 The technique is used especially for vegetative propagation of rootstocks for apple trees.

-Root sprouts and basal shoots of some ornamental plants are considered undesirable because the originating plant's energy is diverted to their growth rather than to growth of the crown.
-Horticulturists recommend removing root sprouts and basal shoots on trees and shrubs by tearing them as proximate to the base as possible, and removing soil if necessary.
-The buds that produce them are more completely killed by tearing than cutting.
-In extreme cases, the root from which root sprouts or basal shoots emerge can be separated from the originating plant and then treated in the same way as a stump with basal shoots.
-Suckers arising from an unwanted tree stump can be controlled with herbicides, killing the entire plant, including suckers and roots.